KnowledgeDiscovery/rca_baselines/README.md

 LEMMA-RCA datasets are evaluated with eight causal learning baselines in four settings: online/offline with single/multiple modality data.

 ### Dataset Download
-We release the dataset in [Huggingface](https://huggingface.co/Lemma-RCA-NEC) and the detailed data statistics can be found in [Lemma-RCA Webpage](https://lemma-rca.github.io/docs/data.html).

 <!--
 ### File directory